 The California College Promise Grant (formerly the Board of Governors Fee Waiver) is a California Community Colleges financial aid program for California residents and AB540 students that waives the enrollment fees for students.
-To obtain an California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, complete the California Dream Application by visiting dream.csac.ca.gov, or complete a paper California College Promise Grant application.
-The California College Promise Grant application form is available below or at the Mendocino College Financial Aid Office.
+To obtain a California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, or complete the California Dream Act Application (CADAA) by visiting dream.csac.ca.gov.

 The following are the types of California College Promise Grant and their corresponding eligibility criteria.
 Your eligibility will be determined based on the information provided on your FAFSA or CADAA.

 Type A (documentation required)

 - Receive AFDC (Aid to Families with Dependent Children), TANF (Temporary Assistance to Needy Families), SSI/SSP (Supplemental Security Income), or General Relief.
 Students must show proof (i.e., copy of a CA-7 with current or last month’s date, agency verification, etc.);

 - Be certified by the California Department of Veterans Affairs or the National Guard Adjutant General for eligibility for a dependent's fee waiver;